IAFIS

 INC

-The common abbreviation for an ‘inconclusive’ determination, meaning that a conclusive
+The common abbreviation for an ‘inconclusive’ determination, meaning that a conclusive determination could not be arrived at.

 INC is also used to indicate ‘incomplete’, meaning that a full comparison could not be completed.